bryanleemoore/ask-sdk-postgresql-persistence-adapter/README.md

 - `partitionKeyGenerator` (function) - Optional.
 The function used to generate partition key using RequestEnvelope.
 Default to generate the partition key using the userId.
 - `connection` (PostgreSQLConnection) - The desired connection to query the PostgreSQL database.
 Use either PgPoolConnection (recommended) or PgClientConnection.

-PgPoolConnection and PgClientConnection parameter config options are of type pg.PoolConfig and pg.ClientConfig:
+PgPoolConnection and PgClientConnection parameter config options use pg.PoolConfig and pg.ClientConfig, you can find their detailed parameter options here:
 - Read more about [pg.Client](https://node-postgres.com/apis/client) and [pg.Pool](https://node-postgres.com/apis/pool) parameter options.

 ### In Node.js